Meet Our Leadership Team

-“Peg” Diehl has helped write Seabrook House’s rich, 38-plus year history as much as anyone.
-She co-founded Seabrook House with her late husband Jerome J. Diehl in 1974, designed and implemented the original family treatment program at Seabrook House, and continues to work today in the Seabrook House Family Program.
-She has been a Certified Alcohol and Drug Counselor (CADC) since 1977, an Internationally Certified Alcohol and Drug Counselor (ICADC) since 1991 and in 2004, became one of the first Licensed Clinical Alcohol and Drug Counselors (LCADC) in New Jersey.
+“Peg” Diehl has helped write Seabrook House’s rich, 43-plus year history as much as anyone.
+In 1974, she co-founded Seabrook House with her late husband, Jerome J. Diehl.
+Peg designed and implemented the original family treatment program at Seabrook House.
+She was a Certified Alcohol and Drug Counselor (CADC) (since 1977) and an Internationally Certified Alcohol and Drug Counselor (ICADC) (since 1991).
+In 2004, she became one of the first Licensed Clinical Alcohol and Drug Counselors (LCADC) in New Jersey.
 Peg began her recovery as a family member 45 years ago.
+She passed away on November 26, 2016.
+Her commitment and influence will carry on for years to come.

 Edward M. Diehl

 “Ed” began his career in the chemical dependency treatment field in 1976.
-A year later, Ed joined his family at Seabrook House in 1977 as a Certified Alcoholism Counselor (CAC).
-In 1986, Ed was named Vice-President of Clinical and Community Services, overseeing all treatment activities and external communications.
-Shortly after his father’s death in 1989, Ed was appointed President of Seabrook House – the position he holds today.
+A year later, he joined his family at Seabrook House as a Certified Alcoholism Counselor (CAC).
+In 1986, Ed was named Vice President of Clinical and Community Services, overseeing all treatment activities and external communications.
+Shortly after his father passed away in 1989, Ed was made President of Seabrook House — the position he holds today.
 Ed’s expertise lies in the areas of healthcare financing, development, public policy, and managing within a rapidly changing environment.
-In 2013, Ed will be celebrating 39 years of sobriety.
+In 2017, Ed will be celebrating 43 years of sobriety.

 Director of Medical Services